 Tangible capital assets are initially recorded at cost and depreciated over their estimated useful lives using the straight-line method.
-Capital expenditures that do not generate future economic benefits to the BIA are charged to operations in the year of acquisition.
+Capital expenditures that do not generate future economic benefit to the BIA are charged to operations in the year of acquisition.

-The equipment, less residual value, is depreciated over ten years on a straight-line basis.
-When a new tangible asset is acquired, depreciation is recorded from when the asset is put into use.
+The assets under construction, less residual value, will be depreciated on a straight-line basis over their estimated useful life.
+When a new tangible asset is acquired, depreciation is recorded when the asset is put into use.